Seanmclem/React-Native-Screen-Layouts/README.md

 These components can just wrap your main screen components each, and handle adding a safe-area for you.
 Your App should still have a SafeAreaProvider at the top level somewhere.

-## NoScroll_KeyboardAvoid
+## NoNav_NoScroll_KeyboardAvoid

-This is very similar to the previous one.
-Should likely be used outside your Main Nav.
+This component is good for maybe a Login screen.
+It's outside your apps main Nav, and there is nothing to Scroll, but the view will avoid keyboards for inputs.

 Has the ability to extend the background color of your app outside the safe-area, differently on the top and bottom.
 These can be optionally be passed in as props: `topColor` or `bottomColor`.

 ## NoScroll_YesNav_KeyboardAvoid